 What is a recruitment strategy?

 A recruiting strategy is a plan of action to help you successfully identify, attract and hire the best candidates for your open roles.
 These are basic starting points that can help you recruit the job seekers you are looking for.
-They range from basic methods, like posting on job boards, to more advanced strategies, such as leveraging Indeed Hire, using a traditional recruiting agency or creating an employee referral program.
+They range from basic methods, like posting on job boards, to more advanced strategies, such as using a traditional recruiting agency or creating an employee referral program.
 You can implement recruiting strategies at every step in the hiring process.

 1. Treat candidates like customers

 Whether it’s a phone screening, video interview or an in-person interview, a candidate’s first impression of your company is critical.
 It’s important to make them feel like you’re just as excited about getting to know them as they are about being considered for the role.
 One of the best recruiting techniques is to treat interviewees the same way you treat your customers.

 - Be respectful of their time.
 Whether it’s a phone call, video conference or in-person meeting, always be sure to show up on time.
 If you’re running late, let the candidate know as far in advance as possible.

 - Be hospitable.
 When a candidate arrives for an onsite interview, ask if they’d like something to drink and show them where to find the restrooms.
 Make them feel welcome and comfortable.

 - Make yourself available.
 Provide potential candidates with your contact information so they’re able to reach out with questions and concerns throughout the hiring process.

 Social media is a fantastic recruiting tool.
 Social recruiting allows you to share job postings with your entire network and encourages a two-way conversation.
 Even if the people you reach aren’t interested in the role you’re hiring for, it’s likely they may know someone who is a good fit.
 Plus, by sharing photos and videos from company events, your workplace and/or day-to-day office life that align with your employer brand, you give potential applicants a glimpse into your company culture.